 - Substance use treatment and mental health service use

-The 2019 NSDUH Detailed Tables present national estimates of substance use and mental health.
-The focus is on trends between 2018 and 2019 and from 2002 to 2019, as well as differences across population subgroups in 2019.
-These tables present information for youths aged 12 to 17 and adults aged 18 or older (separately and combined) on drug, alcohol, and tobacco use, as well as substance use disorder (SUD), risk and availability of substance use, treatment, health topics, and alcohol consumption.
-Please refer to Chapter 4 of the Methodological Summary and Definitions report for more information.
+The 2020 NSDUH Detailed Tables present national estimates of substance use and mental health.
+Tables in different sections present data from 2019 and 2020 and data from 2002 to 2020.
+These tables present information for differences across population subgroups in 2020.
+In addition, they present information for youths aged 12 to 17 and adults aged 18 or older (separately and combined) on drug, alcohol, and tobacco use, as well as substance use disorder (SUD), risk and availability of substance use, treatment, health topics, and the perceived effects of the Coronavirus Disease 2019 (COVID-19).
+Please refer to Chapters 3 and 4 of the Methodological Summary and Definitions report for more information.